Uncle Joe (film)

-Uncle Joe is a 1941 American film directed by Howard M. Railsback and Raymond E. Swartley.
+Uncle Joe is a 1941 American comedy film directed by Howard M. Railsback and Raymond E. Swartley and starring Gale Storm, ZaSu Pitts and Slim Summerville.
+It was a second feature distributed by Monogram Pictures.

 Plot

 When big city girl Clare Day starts seeing a modernistic artist of whom her father disapproves, she is sent to visit her mother's brother Joe in rural "Baysville", Iowa.
 The four boys who live next door to Uncle Joe remember Clare as a skinny little girl and are shocked by how grown-up she has become.
 Eagerly, they all vie for her attention.
 Uncle Joe himself is stuck in a romance of the past and fails to hear that his sweetheart Julia Jordan is going to lose her house if she can't pay the mortgage.
 Clare and Bill, one of the four fellows next door, construct a means to save the day.